guemesturb/merlin/README.md

-# Palabos UC3M
+# MERLIN (uc3M EnviRonment for Lbm sImulatioNs)

-Palabos UC3M is a Python library for processing the Palabos simulations generated at the Experimental Aerodynamics and Propulsion Laboratory.
+MERLIN is a Python library developed at the Experimental Aerodynamics and Propulsion Laboratory of the Universidad Carlos III de MAdrid and used for processing simulations generated with Lattice Boltzmann Method.

 ## Installation